 - are frequently used when a court needs financial information in order to make a decision, and

-- be appointed by the court to manage pre-trial discovery when the parties and their attorneys are no longer able to engage in discovery in an order fashion.
+- be appointed by the court to manage pre-trial discovery when the parties and their attorneys are no longer able to engage in discovery in an orderly fashion.

-A special referee or special master is different from a mediator; although there are case when the referee or special master is asked to mediate a dispute.
+A special referee or special master is different from a mediator; although there are cases when the referee or special master is asked to mediate a dispute.